dojo/framework/docs/en/stores/supplemental.md

 -   `renderer`: A render function that has the store injected in order to access state and pass processes to child widgets.
 -   `stateKey`: The key of the state in the registry.
--   `paths` (optional): A function to connect the Container to sections of the state.
+-   `paths` (optional): A function to connect the provider to sections of the state.

 ## Invalidation

 The `StoreProvider` has two main ways to trigger invalidation and cause a rerender.

-1. The recommended approach is to register `path`s on container creation to ensure invalidation will only occur when state you are interested in changes.
+1. The recommended approach is to register `path`s by passing the `paths` property to the provider to ensure invalidation will only occur when state you are interested in changes.
 1. A catch-all when no `path`s are defined for the container, it will invalidate when _any_ data changes in the store.

 ## Pre-typing